 - Call out topics that are profession or industry-related

 Once you draft out persona-based emails, you can always go deeper and refine your emails to match industry-related pains, seasonal-related topics, and so on.

 5. Identify their Lifecycle Stage MQL?
 SQL?
 Other?

 - A marketing qualified lead (MQL) is a lead that is likely to become a customer but needs some more nudging in that direction.

-- A sales qualified lead (SQL) is an opportunity that has been vetted to have a legitimate interest in becoming a customer.
+- A sales qualified lead (SQL) is an opportunity that has been vetted to have a legitimate interest in your product/service and more likely to become a customer.

 Knowing which lifecycle stage your contact is in will further help you determine what stage of their buyer’s journey that they are in, and the best content to send or not to send.